Blazing Saddles star Harvey Korman has died. He was 81.

 "Tragically, after such a hard-fought battle, he passed away."

-Korman leaves his wife Deborah, daughters Kate, Laura and Maria, son Chris and three grandchildren.
+Korman is survived by his wife Deborah, daughters Kate, Laura and Maria, son Chris and three grandchildren.